Sometimes known as “The Fabulous Beatmen“

 Other groups called The Beatmen.

 There were other groups called The Beatmen.
-There was another group called The Beatmen from Bratislava, Czechoslovakia who formed in 1965, released records and they were even destined to play Britain but I don’t think it happened.
-You will read many a mention on youtube of misguided “Beatmen” affiliations, but that is understandable after 50 years have flown by.
+There was another group called The Beatmen from Bratislava, Czechoslovakia who formed in 1965, released records and they were even destined to play Britain but I don’t think it ever happened.
+You will read many a mention on youtube of misguided “Beatmen” affiliations, but that is understandable after 50 years have passed by.

-Another Beatmen group was was part of Ray Pilgrim’s Embassy records session men releases in the early sixties and there are, no doubt, a few lesser known local outfits up and down the country using the name eg. The Volga Beatman from near Rochdale I think, and Bernie and the Beatmen from Swineshead, and maybe a “Beatmen” from the Kings Lynn area.
+There were, no doubt, a few lesser known local outfits up and down the country using the name eg. The Volga Beatman from near Rochdale I think, and Bernie and the Beatmen from Swineshead, and maybe a “Beatmen” from the Kings Lynn area.
 Probably a few others too.
-Anyway, on to the Nottingham “Beatmen”.

 1956-59